etoews/etoews.github.io/_posts/2017-06-19-principles-for-a-successful-developer-workshop.md

 * Don't use short parameters on the command line interface. e.g. Prefer 1 over 2.
  1. `docker run --volume=$(pwd):/srv/jekyll --tty=true --publish 4000:4000 jekyll/pages jekyll serve`
  2. `docker run -v=$(pwd):/srv/jekyll -t -p 4000:4000 jekyll/pages jekyll s`
 * Use diagrams.
 Diagrams are very explicit to visual thinkers.
-I find [Google Drawings](https://support.google.com/docs/topic/1360903?hl=en&ref_topic=1397170) pretty usable and it's easy to collaborate with others.
+I find [app.diagrams.net](https://app.diagrams.net/) pretty usable and it's easy to collaborate with others (see [Diagramming is a Solved Problem]({% post_url 2022-01-12-diagramming-is-a-solved-problem %})).
 * Be a bit verbose when it comes to naming things like files, variables, classes, etc.

 Always be asking yourself how you can be more explicit.
 You already know all of the shortcuts but your audience doesn't even know the fundamentals yet.